linbrian2/Pokemon-API/README.md

 ## Objectives

-This project used Express.js to create both a website and API.
+This project used Express.js to create both an API and a website.
 JSON parsing was used to help implement the API.

 ## Setup